 * Enables compatibility with various third-party graphics tools (for example, MSI Afterburner and SweetFX).

 There's only one known issue in IaMP with character sprites being blurry due to poor sprite filtering.

 Support List: Th06 (EoSD), Th07 (PCB), Th07.5 (IaMP), Th08 (IN), Th09 (PoFV), Th09.5 (StB)

-For those of you having the DLL issue with your games, this link with provide you with the installer for the DLL files needed to run most of the touhou games past the classic era.
+For those of you having the DLL issue with your games, this download or the link above will provide you with the installer for the needed directx DLL files.

 This is a tool that gives you a panel from which you can run any official game you've got, as well as offering support for adding your own entries to a different tab for fangames.
 Naturally, this does require you to tell the launcher where each and every one of your executables are, but that's about it for all the Windows games.
 (Entries on the official games tab go from being black and white to lighting up in color as you tell the launcher where each game is.)
 It's a bit fickle when it comes to the Retro Era games, as it can only be given a shortcut to Neko Project II (which is what will open when you click one of the retro games).
 It also has the ability to download and extract replays to the appropriate games' folders, having its own built-in browser that goes to Gensokyo.org, RoyalFlare.net, and ThReplays.BlogSpot.com for easy acquisition.